Domestication Vs. Rewilding

 Rewilding, or reversing domestication, means increasing our commensal symbiotic relationships with humans and other-than-humans.
 This doesn’t mean we just “let things grow.”
 That doesn’t imply maintenance.
 “Commensal symbiotic relationships” do not mean “hands off!”
 It means we learn to tend and those whose lives we depend of to eat so that they keep living and so do we.

-12 Comments on “Domestication Vs. Rewilding”
+12 responses to “Domestication Vs. Rewilding”

-1. did you see that video put out by national geographic? it was on myspace top videos last week. it made a projection of what would happen over the next thousand years if people suddenly all dissapeared one day. it wasn’t nessessarily good either.
+did you see that video put out by national geographic? it was on myspace top videos last week. it made a projection of what would happen over the next thousand years if people suddenly all dissapeared one day. it wasn’t nessessarily good either.

 2. I didn’t see it but I read part of the book.
 Yeah, I wouldn’t want people to disappear over night.
 Changing our way of life entirely overnight would rock, though impossible.